 Electronic procurement system in Dubai Government entities

 eSupply is the official procurement portal of the Dubai Government.
 It acts as the single online destination for all suppliers engaged for business with Dubai Government entities.
-The underlying technology and support services for eSupply are provided in joint cooperation between Dubai Smart Government, Tejari and JAGGAER.
+The underlying technology and support services for eSupply are provided in joint cooperation between Digital Dubai, Tejari and JAGGAER.

 View current tenders of Dubai Government entities.